-This booklet has been written to give you information about our Open Access Follow-Up programme for breast cancer patients.
-It tells you how your follow-up will be organised, has information on recovery and possible side effects of breast cancer treatment, how you can look after yourself in the future, and what symptoms you should report to the Breast Care Team.
+This booklet outlines our Open Access Follow-Up programme for breast cancer patients.
+It explains:

+- · how your follow-up will be organised - has information on recovery and possible side effects of breast cancer treatment - · how you can look after yourself in the future, and - what symptoms you should report to the Breast Care team.

-It is a reminder of your conversation with the Breast Clinical Nurse Specialist (CNS) and a way of showing you where more help is available.
+It is also a reminder of your conversation with the Breast Clinical Nurse Specialist (CNS) and a way of showing you where more help is available.

 More detailed information about all these subjects is available through Macmillan or Breast Cancer Now (the breast cancer support charity).